“Hindsight is 20/20.”

 But there’s another one: “Those who refuse to learn from history are doomed to repeat it” that’s more useful.

-Here’s a list of 5 things that I wish I knew when I started Rain City Capital back in 2007.
+Here’s a list of 5 things that I wish I knew before the market crash of 2008.

 Always be who you are – Sometimes we get caught up in who we’d like to be rather than understanding who we are.
 The most successful people I meet are those that know exactly who they are.
 They work to their strengths rather than try to be someone they’re not.
 I’m completely unorganized and I’ve learned to own it.
 I don’t try to act organized and warn people that organization isn’t my strong suit.
 Another example—I’m not a great sales person.
 Yet, I am trustworthy and great at solving problems creatively.
 Rather than read every sales book ever to improve, I’ve put myself in a position that plays to my strengths.